- About ISAR

 - The Program

-WATER .. from the past .. today .. and in your future!
+WATER .. from the past and into the future!

-The Aquatic Resources Program [AR] uses an interdisciplinary approach that allows students to understand important water resource issues, how water permeates our lives, shapes our world and sustains living organisms.
+The Aquatic Resources Program [AR] uses an interdisciplinary approach - combining natural and social science perspectives - to motivate student engagement and foster understanding of important water resource issues, how water permeates our lives, shapes our world and sustains living organisms.

 Students majoring in Aquatic Resources may complete a BACHELOR of ARTS or a BACHELOR of SCIENCE degree.
-The AR Program offers a core set of courses, only available to AR major students, that provide a broad background in water-related topics ranging from freshwater and marine ecosystem resource management to environmental policy development and groundwater research methods.
-Key to the success of AR students is a mandatory work term that provides career-related experience, a variety of field trips, guest speakers interactions and manby other opportunities that enhance academic learning.
+The AR Program offers a core set of courses, only available to AR major students - AQUA 100, 201, 202, 325, 400 and 450 - that provide a broad background in water-related topics ranging from freshwater and marine ecosystem resource management to environmental policy development, the challenge of a changing climate, with all that implies, and opportunities to delve into topics of specific individual interest.

 The Aquatic Resources Program consists of 7 participating departments at StFX:

-- March is ACADEMIC ADVISING MONTH: discuss your course selection, your degree pattern, get help with your Declaration of Major form, and more ..
+- March is ACADEMIC ADVISING MONTH: discuss your course selections, your degree pattern, get help with your Declaration of Major form, and more ..

-- Student opportunities: international exchange, service learning, co-op
+- Student opportunities: international exchange, service learning, workshops, conferences, etc.

 - AR graduates: careers and further study